 Medical treatments – pain medications: ranging from over-the-counter drugs such as Ibuprofen to stronger prescription-only medication, such as codeine.

 Hormonal medications – these work by suppressing the activity of endometrial tissue and stopping periods.
 Either the combined oral contraceptive pill or progesterone-only preparations such as tablets, injections or a progesterone-releasing intrauterine coil can be used.
 Other hormone options such as gonadatrophin-releasing hormone (GnRH) analogues can be very effective but cannot be used continuously.
 Danazol was another popular treatment in the past but is not now widely used.
-Current research focuses on the use of newer hormone medication such as gonadatrophin-releasing hormone blockers, aromatase inhibitors and selective progesterone receptor modulators.
+Current research focuses on the use of newer hormone medication such as gonadatrophin-releasing hormone blockers, aromatase inhibitors (which block the production of oestrogen) and selective progesterone receptor modulators.

 Surgical treatments – laparoscopy: as well as being used for the diagnosis of endometriosis, at the time of surgery the endometriotic lesions can be removed or destroyed (burned with laser or thermal energy).
 At the same time the pelvic organs can be mobilised if they are stuck together (adherent) because of the disease.
 Laparoscopy is a day surgery procedure and recovery is usually very quick.
 Surgical treatment for endometriosis is also thought to improve the chances of spontaneous conception for women suffering from this condition.